Skip to main content

 Main-Sequence Stars

 Main-sequence stars are a category of stars that are in a stable phase of stellar evolution, where they fuse hydrogen into helium in their cores.
-Their properties, such as size, mass, surface temperature, and luminosity, are interrelated, following specific relationships defined by the Hertzsprung-Russell diagram.
-The Sun is a prime example of a main-sequence star, and understanding this classification is crucial for analyzing other stars' characteristics.
+Their properties, such as size, mass, surface temperature, and luminosity, are interrelated, following specific relationships defined by stellar models.
+The sun is a prime example of a main-sequence star, and understanding this category is crucial for analyzing other stars' characteristics.

 Recommended video: